1. Bodybuilding came really, really easy to him.

 But it was just the beginning.
 They kept in touch.
 And as the years went by, she rose in prominence as a fitness model as he ascended the NPC ranks.
 They reconnected at the 2006 Mr. Olympia, where both were handing out samples at expo booths, and when she was probably more famous (2005 Miss Hawaiian Tropic USA) than he was.
 They were in the same industry, but still they lived worlds apart.

 Then, in May 2008, still never having dated, they eloped in Las Vegas.
 “We didn’t even have rings,” Leaver says, “because it wasn’t planned, and we didn’t have the money to get rings anyhow.”
 They had their first real date after the ceremony.
 “I have to admit, it was strange to go from him being my best friend to becoming married and lovers literally overnight,” she says.
-Over 19 years after they first met, 13 years after they reconnected, and 11 years after they married, they’re raising four children together (with a fifth on the way) in Tennessee, living happily ever after.
+Over 19 years after they first met, 13 years after they reconnected, and 11 years after they married, the two “Brands” are raising four children together in Tennessee, living happily ever after.

 3. He freestyled.